flotiq/flotiq-docs/docs/API/content-type/updating-co.md

 # Updating content through the API

-When updating the object (`PUT` requests), all properties have to be present in the request body, as the object data are replaced with the request body.
-The id property inside object are ignored in `PUT` requests.
+When updating the object (`PUT` requests), all properties must be present in the request body, as the object data are replaced with the request body.
+The id property inside the object is ignored in `PUT` requests.
 Validation of update request works the same as in saving requests.